Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 - He also added 81 yards on 15 carries, averaging 5.4 yards per attempt while rushing for two touchdowns.

+- Allen has put up 644 passing yards (214.7 ypg) on 60-of-107 with six touchdowns against four interceptions over his last three games.

-- He has added 169 rushing yards on 30 carries with two touchdowns, averaging 56.3 yards per game.
+- He's also contributed in the ground game, with 169 rushing yards (56.3 ypg) on 30 carries with two rushing touchdowns.

 Allen's Buffalo Teammates